Edward C. Franklin: Contributions and research

-Franklin was most well known for discovering heavy chain disease, which is characterized by the excess production of paraproteins in the immunoglobulins of our white blood cells causing short, trucated heavy chains, abnormal antigen binding sites, and leading to various auto-immune disorders.
+Franklin was most well known for discovering heavy chain disease, which is characterized by the excess production of paraproteins in the immunoglobulins of our white blood cells causing short, truncated heavy chains, abnormal antigen binding sites, and leading to various auto-immune disorders.
 Franklin uncovered that serum and urine from a patient with heavy chain disease retained incomplete or abnormal heavy chains and showed a virtual disappearance of the normal globulin function.
 Franklin's particular study examined abnormalities in gamma globulins of patients with heavy chain disease, which would later cause this particular form of the disease to become known as Franklin's disease.
 Besides abnormalities to the heavy chains themselves, Franklin would later discover that some heavy chains contained abnormalities in their disulfide linkages leading to the abnormal bonding between the heavy and light chain regions of immunoglobulins.
 New clinical tools such as the ultracentrifuge and free electrophoresis made it possible for Franklin to separate and study various proteins involved with heavy chain disease.
 Later in his career, Franklin would also incorporate techniques such as cellulose-based ion exchange chromatography, molecular sieve chromatography, and zone electrophoresis to further analyze and study these paraproteins.
-Franklin’s efforts would lead to innovations in discovering a group of protein aggregates called amayloids, which have been associated with diseases such as Alzheimer’s, Parkinson’s, Huntington’s, Diabetes, Cardiac arrhythmia and more than 50 other human diseases.
+Franklin's efforts would lead to innovations in discovering a group of protein aggregates called amyloids, which have been associated with diseases such as Alzheimer's, Parkinson's, Huntington's, Diabetes, Cardiac arrhythmia and more than 50 other human diseases.
 Franklin also made significant contributions to our understanding of essential mixed cryoglobulinemia, a medical condition in which the blood contains large amounts of pathological cold sensitive antibodies called cryoglobulins.